Back to Blog

 Roughly half of all job seekers now use AI to help write their resumes.
-If you're one of them, you're making a practical choice — but you're also navigating two invisible barriers that can sink your application before anyone reads it.
+If you're one of them, you're making a practical choice — but you're also navigating two barriers that can sink your application before anyone reads it.

-Two Invisible Barriers Between You and the Interview
+Two Barriers Between You and the Interview

 For a deeper look at what recruiters notice, see our post on whether recruiters can tell if you used ChatGPT.